 The Statement of Guaranteed Analysis lists the minimum percentage of crude protein and crude fat in the food and maximum percentage of fiber and moisture; some companies also specify other nutrients.
 By the way, “crude” is not a quality statement; it refers to a specific method of measuring the nutrient.
 Carbohydrates are not included because they are not required in the diet of pets.

-How many cups of food to serve your pet, which are based only on the weight of the animal, so you might run the risk of over-or underfeeding if you follow them because each pet has a different lifestyle, health and activity levels.
+How many cups of food to serve your pet, which are based only on the weight of the animal, so you might run the risk of over- or under-feeding if you follow them because each pet has a different lifestyle, health and activity levels.
 Always monitor your pet’s weight and energy level.

 The list of ingredients, identified in the order of “predominance by weight,” or weight before processing.
 This is important to note when you are comparing products with different moisture contents.
 Also, as explained by Linda Bren in an FDA Consumer newsletter, “Similar materials listed as separate ingredients may outweigh other ingredients that precede them on the list of ingredients.
-For example, chicken may be listed as the first ingredient, then wheat flour, ground wheat and wheat middlings.
-The consumer may believe that chicken is the predominant ingredient, but the three wheat products—when added together—may weigh more than the chicken.”
+For example, chicken may be listed as the first ingredient, then wheat flour, ground wheat, and wheat middlings.
+The consumer may believe that chicken is the predominant ingredient, but the three wheat products — when added together — may weigh more than the chicken.”

 According to the AAFCO the term “meal” on pet food labels refers to the “dry, rendered product from a combination of clean flesh and skin with or without accompanying bone, derived from the parts of whole carcasses of [chicken/poultry], exclusive of feathers, heads, feet and entrails.”

-The Animal Protection Institute points out that “a good rule of thumb to distinguish the major components of a food is to look for the first named source of fat in the ingredient list.
+The Animal Protection Institute points out that “a good rule of thumb to distinguish the major components of a food is to look for the first named source of fat on the ingredient list.
 Anything listed before that (and including it) makes up the main portion of the food.
 Other items, which may add flavor, function as preservatives or [have] dietary benefits (e.g. probiotics, vitamins and minerals),” are present in much smaller amounts.

 AAFCO regulations say the listing for calories “shall be distinct from Guaranteed Analysis and shall appear under the heading Calorie Content.”
 If a calorie statement is on the label, it must be expressed on a “kilocalories per kilogram” basis.
 Kilocalories are the same as the calories.
-A kilogram is a unit of metric measurement equal to 2.2 pounds.

 Beyond Pet Food Labels